Hluhluwe Elephant Facts And Information

-An African Safari can not be complete without seeing a African Elephant, both Hluhluwe and Umfolozi Game Reserve have breeding herds and sightings quite often spectacular.
+A African Safari can not be complete without seeing The Great African Elephant, both Hluhluwe and Umfolozi Game Reserve have breeding herds and sightings quite often spectacular.

 Elephant Facts and Information

 There are 2 Elephant species found in the World.
 One in Asia and another in Africa there are also few different size of elephant in central Africa..

 The African elephant is the largest land animal on Earth, with the ability to grow up to 13 feet tall and weigh up to 14,000 pounds.

 These magnificent creatures are known for their distinct features, including their large ears that resemble the shape of Africa, and their long, curved tusks that are used for a variety of purposes.

 With a nose as long as its legs that functions as a siphon, trumpet and a feeding tool that can with finger like tip rip branches from a tree, or ripping grass to picking up a pea.

 Elephants in Africa are mix feeders and therefore will feed on grass as well as browsing on most types of trees.
 The tusks which occur in both sexes are merely modified upper incisors that never stop growing.

 Elephants have the Largest Teeth on the planet larger than Whales.
 The losing of teeth contribute to or is the leading cause of loss of life of full-grown Elephants.
 As the final molar breaks it becomes ever difficult to chew food and this may cause starvation and malnutrition.

 The average Tusk can reach 1.5 to 2.4 meters and may weigh in at 23 to 45 kg.
 The Trunk is actually in actual fact a limb and has an approximated 100 000 tendons and muscles.
 Incredibly Elephants like Humans are left or right handed as they will favor using one side from the other (Tusk).